 Over the past few decades, Canada has been home to a rising number of medical practitioners.
-In fact, the amount of doctors per 100,000 people has gone from 147 in 1978 to 220 in 2014.* That's an increase of about 46 percent.
+In fact, the number of doctors per 100,000 people has gone from 147 in 1978 to 241 in 2018.1 That's an increase of about 64 percent.
 And it's a trend that seems likely to continue as the nation's population gets steadily older and requires more medical attention.

 Of course, an experienced medical office professional tends to possess skills that can transfer to all kinds of different workplaces—even ones outside of the healthcare industry.
 Think about it: Office and clerical abilities are needed throughout the business world, non-profit sector, and government.

 2. The Opportunity to Provide Invaluable Services